MischaU8/yumyum/modelling/create-a-chain-link-fence_eLJsxB_OHlA.md

 yum yum
-Floyd here with a quick look at creating a chain-link fence and plasticity start with a new scene and scale the default
+Floyd here with a quick look at creating a chain-link fence in Plasticity start with a new scene and scale the default
 Cube's height down rotate it 45 degrees then duplicate it and move it so the two